Skip to content

 > as security capabilities

-## UUIDs consume a lot of space
+## Reasons against UUIDs in general: they consume a lot of space

 UUIDs are 16 bytes (128 bits) per value, which is double the space of bigint (8 bytes), or quadruple the space of 4-byte integers.
 This extra space adds up once many tables have millions of rows, and copies of a database are being moved around as backups and restores.